aidadatahub/aidadatahub.github.io/services/data-sharing/index.md

 Our [data sharing team](../people#data-sharing):
 {% include people-topic-table.md topic='data-sharing' %}

-Please contact our us for support or more information!
+Please contact us for support or more information!

 ## See also